zowe/zowe.github.io/security.md

   * [CISA Exploited Vulnerabilities Catalog](https://www.cisa.gov/known-exploited-vulnerabilities-catalog)

-Any issues found to have impact on Zowe projects, are further [analyzed](#Analysis-And-Assessment) without unnecessary delay.
+Any issues found to have impact on Zowe projects, are further without unnecessary delay.

-Information about any identified issues is propagated by the Security Workgroup to the squads for [mitigation](#Security-Issues-Mitigation).
+Information about any identified issues is propagated by the Security Workgroup to the squads for .

 ### Security issues reporting
 <!-- Zowe-SSDP-SDLC #ID: ZSSD-LP:RV-ICV-PVM -->